pierrickbourrat/SAPoLSN/content/_index.md

       text: |
         <br>

-        The **SAPoLNS** is a group network of researchers from four institutions--Peking University, Fudan University, the Institute of Philosophy in the Chinese Academy of Sciences, and Macquarie University.
+        The **SAPoLNS** is a group of researchers from four institutions--Peking University, Fudan University, the Institute of Philosophy in the Chinese Academy of Sciences, and Macquarie University.
 SAPoLNS's purpose is to introduce the most important recent developments in the philosophy of life sciences to graduate students and young scholars, and to promote research and educational cooperation between Chinese and international philosophers of science.

   # - block: collection
   #   content: